 Volunteer in Botswana

-Botswana is a developing country and there is a need for international volunteers to join programs where you can help protect conserve and protect exotic wild animals, teach at schools or contribute to community construction and building programs.
-Popular projects include working with elephants, lions and leopards - this country has so many exciting volunteer opprortunities!
+Botswana is a developing country and you can join programs to help protect conserve and protect exotic wild animals, teach at schools or contribute to community construction and building programs.
+Discover the real Botswana and help make a difference in this spectacular country.

 Volunteer Programs in Botswana